mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 #### Stable Storage

 Stable storage is not a concern only of the language and runtime, it touches many layers of a system, but the ability to have distributed, stable data is essential for true fault tolerance.
-Missing or corrupted data (i.e. information) is a rather significant fault in _information_ technology.
+Missing or corrupted data (i.e. information) is a rather significant problem in _information_ technology.
 At one point in the talk, Joe says the following:

 > "Data is sacred and computation isn't.
 You really need to look after your data and make sure you never lose it.
 Computation, that's just stuff that transforms data.
 If the program crashes just re-run it or something like that; that's not a problem - you can run a computation anywhere, provided you can get hold of the data."